inko-lang/inko/docs/source/getting-started/generics.md

 }
 ```

-When using a generic object in a type signature, you must specify the types to
+When using a generic class in a type signature, you must specify the types to
-assign to the object's type parameters.
+assign to the class' type parameters.
 In case of our `List` type, that means
 this isn't valid:

 ```inko